Probing the energy-smeared R-ratio on the lattice

 The finite-volume distribution $R_{LT}(\omega)$ is radically different from its infinite-volume counterpart, mainly because of the quantization of the spectrum of the Hamiltonian on the finite volume $aL$ but also because of thermal effects at the finite temperature $1/aT$ (see Refs.~\citeSM{SMHansen:2019idp,SMBulava:2021fre}).
 The infinite-volume limit of the smeared distribution is a well defined quantity and, since we calculate here $R_\sigma(E)$ at $\sigma>0$, our task is that of estimating the systematics associated with the limits

-This will be done in the next section by using a data-driven approach relying on the ensembles B64 and B96 (see TABLE~\ref{tab:ensembles}) that have been generated with the same bare parameters but with different volumes.
+This will be done in the next section by using a data-driven approach relying on the ensembles B64 and B96 (see TABLE~I in the main text ) that have been generated with the same bare parameters but with different volumes.
 Therefore, in order to simplify the notation, we shall omit in the following the explicit dependence of $R_{LT}(\omega)$ on $L$ and $T$.

 In the method of Ref.~\citeSM{SMHansen:2019idp} smearing kernels are represented as

 In the present implementation of the method, the distance between the target kernel and its representations in terms of the coefficients $g_\tau$ is measured by the functionals